Ben Stiller: Filmography and accolades

 Stiller has mostly appeared in comedy films.
-He is an Emmy Award winner for his television show, The Ben Stiller Show.

-Awards and honors

-Stiller was awarded an Emmy Award for "Outstanding Writing for a Variety, Music or Comedy Program" for his work on The Ben Stiller Show.
+He was awarded the Primetime Emmy Award for Outstanding Writing for a Variety, Music or Comedy Program for his work on The Ben Stiller Show.
 He has been nominated twelve times for the Teen Choice Awards, and won once, for "Choice Hissy Fit" for his work in Zoolander.
 He has been nominated for the MTV Movie Awards thirteen times, and has won three times: for "Best Fight" in There's Something About Mary, "Best Comedic Performance" in Meet the Parents, and "Best Villain" in DodgeBall: A True Underdog Story.
 He received the MTV Movie Awards' MTV Generation Award, the ceremony's top honor, in 2009.
 On March 31, 2007, Stiller received the "Wannabe Award" (given to a celebrity whom children "want to be" like) at the Kids' Choice Awards.

 Princeton University's Class of 2005 inducted Stiller as an honorary member of the class during its "Senior Week" in April 2005.
 On February 23, 2007, Stiller received the Hasty Pudding Man of the Year award from Harvard's Hasty Pudding Theatricals.
 According to the organization, the award is given to performers who give a lasting and impressive contribution to the world of entertainment.
-In 2011 he was awarded the BAFTA Britannia – Charlie Chaplin Britannia Award for Excellence in Comedy by BAFTA Los Angeles.
-In 2014, Stiller was nominated for Best Actor at the 40th Saturn Awards for The Secret Life of Walter Mitty.
+In 2011, the BAFTA presented Stiller the Britannia Award for Excellence in Comedy.
+In 2014, he was nominated for Best Actor at the 40th Saturn Awards for The Secret Life of Walter Mitty.
 On February 2, 2019, Stiller won the Directors Guild of America Award for Outstanding Directorial Achievement in Movies for Television and Limited Series for his miniseries, Escape at Dannemora.

 On February 6, 2016, Stiller set the Guinness World Record for longest selfie stick (8.56 meters) at the World Premiere of Zoolander 2.